SkyflowFoundry/snowflake_functions/snowflake_udf_demo/README.md

-# Skyflow for Snowflake Setup Instructions
+# Skyflow for Snowflake UDF Setup Instructions

 Pre-requisites:
 * A Snowflake account with Account Admin privileges